-In 1986, specifically for the launch of core module of the Mir space station, the thrust of RD-253 engine was increased by seven percent. it was achived thanks to a minor modification to the propellant flow control valves.
+In 1986, specifically for the launch of core module of the Mir space station, the thrust of RD-253 engine was increased by seven percent.
+It was achived thanks to a minor modification to the propellant flow control valves.
 Since then, engines incorporating this change have undergone extensive additional qualification firings, in order to approve them for use in standard production vehicles.

 RD-253 engines during assembly.
 Credit: Proton PM

 The 11D43 engine proposed by Valentin Glushko around 1960 for the first stage of the Proton rocket.
 It had low-expansion ratio and could be gimbaled to control the rocket in flight.
-Four such engines along with four 8D43 engines would be used on the first stage, if this configuration was ever approved.
+Four such engines along with four 8D43 engines would be used on the first stage, if this configuration was ever built.
 Click to enlarge.
 Copyright © 2000, 2011 Anatoly Zak

 A scale model of RD-253 engine.
 Copyright © 2001 Anatoly Zak